-If Rome's climate in the heat of summer is too much for you, you may want to consider visiting in the autumn (Fall).
+If Rome in the heat of summer is too much for you and winter is too cold and wet, you may want to consider visiting in the autumn (Fall).
 Days are warm but not stifling and although evenings may have a chill towards the end of the season, it's still pleasant enough to eat outside.

-Actually, having been to the city several times at every time of year, our view of this autumn is that it's the most romantic season to visit.
+Actually, having been to the city several times at every time of year, our view is that autumn is the most romantic season to visit.
+The colours and light take on a softer, dreamy hue, and you can capture the most amazing photos.

 "My heart remembers / Fountains where children played / Gardens where dreams were made - Autumn in Rome".